verynifty/fastdapp/docs/docs/components/airstack.md

 ## Example

-Retrive NFTs of an address and display them:
+Retrieve NFTs of an address and display them:

 ```
 <AirStack